In this article, you will finally get an answer - what actually consumes so much data on your phone?

 Notice.
 Be ready to see a lot of numbers.

 Depending on the amount of images and content on a website this number can be higher or lower but we normal expect the average web page to take 1.5 - 2.5 MB to load.

 Example: If you visit up to 25 web pages per day your data consumption will be about 1.5 GB per month.

-VOIP (Voice Over Internet Protocol) providers use different codec's for their VOIP calls.
-Most use G.729 which runs at 32 Kbps.
-So, for every minute someone uses VOIP it's around .5 MB of data usage.
+VOIP (Voice Over Internet Protocol) providers use different codecs for their VOIP calls.
+You can use it in WhatsApp, Skype and Viber.
+Most of these apps use G.729 which runs at 32 Kbps.
+So, for every minute someone uses VOIP it's around 0.5 MB of data usage.
 The best quality codec, G.711 runs at 87 Kbps - so every minute results in about 1.3 MB of data consumption.